Search

 Based on Real Cases

-Partners with different nationalities in two EU countries
+Jurisdictional question in a divorce between partners with different nationalities in two EU countries

 Method of operation in international family cases